techidaily/site-facebook-video-files/source/_posts/updated-2024-approved-the-art-of-hashtagging-strategies-for-maximum-impact-on-facebook.md

 [Every hashtag that is created on Facebook has its own URL](https://www.facebook.com/facebookmedia/blog/using-hashtags-on-facebook).
 When someone clicks on the hashtag, they immediately go to that page, where they can see other posts from the same hashtag.

-## Part 3: How to Use Facebook Hashtags Properly

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hZsnjxeSh1U?si=hZIfzQPDNX5KtOCg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: How to Use Facebook Hashtags Properly

 ### 1\.
 Use Popular Hashtags